HiassofT/highspeed-sio/README.txt

 (SPEEDTB) entry of the current drive (DUNIT) is zero.
 If yes, the drive hasn't been accessed before and therefore it's necessary to determine which type of highspeed SIO to use.
+With SIO2BT support the SPEEDTB is devided into two 4 bytes tables, one storing HS indexes and one storing CDEVIC IDs, but the idea is the same.
+If no HS Index is available for the current device, it has to be determined.

+With SIO2BT support, the code first tries to send a $53 command (get status) with HS Index = $08 (57600 Baud).
+If any answer comes (positive or NAK), we are done, otherwise we try with $28 (19200).
+No answer at all means that no device is connected, so the SIO request is ended with NAK, otherwise we continue with highspeed detection.

 First, the code tries to send a $3F command (get speed byte) to the drive.
 All ultra-speed capable devices support this command and will